stefanofa/awesome/TOPICS.md

 *   [ibelick/zola](https://github.com/ibelick/zola) - Open chat interface for all your models.

-## supabase

-*   [ibelick/zola](https://github.com/ibelick/zola) - Open chat interface for all your models.

-*   [roninoss/create-expo-stack](https://github.com/roninoss/create-expo-stack) - CLI tool to initialize a React Native application with Expo.
-Provides options to include Typescript, file-based routing via Expo Router, configuration based routing via pure React Navigation, styling via Nativewind, Restyle, Unistyles, StyleSheets, or Tamagui, and/or backend as a service such as Firebase and Supabase.

-*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source AI-First Design tool • Visually build, style, and edit your React App with AI

-*   [midday-ai/midday](https://github.com/midday-ai/midday) - Invoicing, Time tracking, File reconciliation, Storage, Financial Overview & your own Assistant made for Freelancers

 ## redis

 *   [miurla/morphic](https://github.com/miurla/morphic) - An AI-powered search engine with a generative UI